aseemk/requireDir/README.md

 extensionless to ignore all extensions for that path.
 Supporting shell-style globs in string paths would be nice.

+Currently, basenames are derived for directories too — e.g. a directory named `a.txt` will be returned as `a` when recursing — but should that be the case?
+Maybe directories should always be returned by their full name, and/or maybe this behavior should be customizable.
+This is hopefully an edge case.

 ## License

 MIT. &copy; 2012 Aseem Kishore.